- SSA 2021 COLA Fact Sheet

 What if I disagree with a decision made by Social Security?

 You have a right to appeal a decision you disagree with.
 You have 60 days from the date of the letter to send a written request for an appeal.
 The appeals process is generally the same as the process for disability benefits.
-For more information, see our page regarding Social Security Disability Benefits.
+For more information, see our above description of the appeals process.
 You have a right to appoint a representative to help you with the appeals process.

 NOTE: The information contained on this page is for general background information only.
 If you have a legal question, it is best to consult with an attorney.